ryanallen/words-of-my-perfect-teacher/README.md

 [^132]: See Introduction for a brief description of the main practice.
 "Although all the practices of the main part of the path are not formally described in this book, they are there in [essence](#essence).
 The book is complete because it contains the entire meaning of the path."
 DKR

 [^133]: A reference to adventurers in ancient times who went to seek jewels in faraway islands.

+[^134]: In this chapter, [Patrul Rinpoche](#patrul-rinpoche) gives a verse summary of each point, without citing any particular source.
+These verses are to help the reader or listener to remember them.
+Direct oral transmission has always had an important place in Buddhism, and Tibetans regularly commit whole volumes of the scriptures to memory.
+This training enables them to remember oral teachings in detail.
+The systematic structure of this text, for instance, is in part to enable practitioners to have the instructions constantly available in their minds.

+[^135]: They act unconventionally, with disregard for conventional rules of behavior, as if their actions were based on true non-conceptual [wisdom](#wisdom).
+In fact they are just fooling themselves.

+[^136]: NT specifies that to see one's spiritual teacher as a Buddha one needs to feel: 1. that they are the Buddha in person both in the absolute and relative sense, 2. that all their actions, be they spiritual or worldly, are those of a Buddha, 3. that their kindness towards one exceeds that of the Buddhas, 4. that they embody the greatest of all refuges, and 5. that if, knowing this, one prays to them without relying on any other aid on the path one will develop the wisdom of realization.

+[^137]: Rain falls from a cloud upon whatever lies beneath it, without distinction.

+[^138]: <i>srid pa</i>: its root meaning is "possibility," whatever can transform into anything else.
+Thus it represents all the concepts which we project onto reality and which become the illusory world that we perceive.
+So it can be translated as: [becoming](#becoming), existence, [saṃsāra](#saṃsāra), the world.

+[^139]: In the Indian caste system the sweeper had a very low status, and was expected to behave deferentially to all.

+[^140]: The perfect horse is one of the possessions of the universal monarch.
+It knows their wishes before they express them.
+Here the ideal disciple is aware of the intentions of their teacher and in consequence acts appropriately.

 [^temp-1]: The <a href="#obscurations">obscurations</a> of <a href="#negative-emotions">negative emotions</a> and <a href="#concept-obscurations">conceptual obscurations</a>. "<a href="#obscurations">Obscurations</a>" <a href="#means">means</a> factors that cover and obscure our <a href="#buddha-nature">Buddha nature</a>.